conda/conda/docs/source/building/variants.rst

 libraries for gcc, gfotran and g++.
 Each of those should be their own package to make things as clean as possible.
 Unfortunately, if there are separate recipes to repack the different pieces from a larger whole package, it can be hard to keep them in sync.
 That's where variants come in.
-Variants, or more specifically, the ``pin_subpackage(name)`` function give you a way to refer to the subpackage with control over how tightly the subpackage version relationship should be in relation to other subpackages or the parent package.
+Variants, and more specifically the ``pin_subpackage(name)`` function, give you a way to refer to the subpackage with control over how tightly the subpackage version relationship should be in relation to other subpackages or the parent package.